Share this page

 Learn X in Y minutes

-Where X=racket
+Where X=Racket

 Racket is a general purpose, multi-paradigm programming language in the Lisp/Scheme family.